wagtail/wagtail/docs/topics/pages.rst

 Ajax Templates
 ~~~~~~~~~~~~~~

-If you want to AJAX a page and have different output, other than your default template, you can set an ``ajax_template``
+If you want to add AJAX functionality to a page, such as a paginated listing that updates in-place on the page rather than triggering a full page reload, you can set the ``ajax_template`` attribute to specify an alternative template to be used when the page is requested via an AJAX call (as indicated by the X-Requested-With: XMLHttpRequest HTTP header):

 .. code-block:: python